Input Files

 assembly_graph.gfa # GFA whose S records match assembly.fa sequence IDs

-ChromoSort currently reads GFA S segment records and L link records.
+ChromoSort reads GFA S segment records, L link records, and P/W path/walk records.
 Segment sequences are required only when chromo gapfill --apply may insert graph sequence.
 Report-only graph evidence can still use segments with * sequence fields when lengths are provided with LN:i.

 Which PAF Files to Keep